IntelPentiumG2/SimpleEventBus/README.md

 Bus bus = Bus.GetInstance(bool? autoSearch, BindingFlags? flags);
 ```
 - `bool? autoSearch` enables/disables the automatic search for the Subscribe attribute on creation.
 - `BindingFlags? flags` sets what methods the autosearch should look for.
-All by default, including private!
+Default: Static | NonPublic | Public

 Then you have two options:
 - either mark your methods with the SubscribeAttribute like so: